mtellal/ft_transcendence/README.md

 The Users Gateway doesn't listen to any events, however it emits:
 - updatedFriend: will send an updated User object to every user of a friendlist in case of update (profile picture, name...)

-- updateMember: will send an updated User object to every user of every channel joined by the user
+- updatedMember: will send an updated User object to every user of every channel joined by the user

 - receivedRequest: will be sent to the recipient of a friend request once it is posted